-With this and other recent results\footnote{We refer the reader also to recent work of Azzam \cite{Az}, in which the author characterizes the domains with Ahlfors regular boundaries for which $\omega\in A_\infty(\sigma)$: they are precisely the domains with uniformly rectifiable boundary which are semi-uniform in the sense of Aikawa and Hirata \cite{AH}; see also \cite{AHMMT, AMT-char, HM3} for related results in the case that $\omega$ need not be doubling.} in hand, we now understand very well how the $A_\infty$ condition of \textbf{harmonic measure} is related to the geometry of the domain $\Omega$.
-Less is known when one works with the \textbf{elliptic measure} associated with an elliptic operator with variable coefficients.
-On the one hand, C. Kenig and J. Pipher proved in \cite{KP} that if $\Omega\subset \R^n$ is a bounded Lipschitz domain and the elliptic matrix $\mathcal{A}$ satisfies some Carleson measure condition (later referred to as Kenig-Pipher condition), that is,
+Theorem \ref{thm:hmu} and other recent results\footnote{We refer the reader also to recent work of Azzam \cite{Az}, in which the author characterizes the domains with Ahlfors regular boundaries for which $\omega_{-\Delta}\in A_\infty(\sigma)$: they are precisely the domains with uniformly rectifiable boundary which are semi-uniform in the sense of Aikawa and Hirata \cite{AH}; see also \cite{AHMMT, AMT-char, HM3} for related results characterizing $L^p$ solvability in the general case that $\omega_{-\Delta}$ need not be doubling.} illuminate how the $A_\infty$ condition\footnote{And also its non-doubling version, the weak $A_\infty$ condition.} of harmonic measure is related to the geometry of the domain $\Omega$.
+Unfortunately, as we pointed out above, their proofs do not extend to the optimal class of operators with variable coefficients.
+Indeed, the best known results in this direction pertain to the ``direct" rather than the ``free boundary" problem.
+A description of the elliptic measure in a given geometric environment, is essentially due to C. Kenig and J. Pipher.
+In 2001 \cite{KP} C. Kenig and J. Pipher proved what they referred to as a 1984 Dahlberg conjecture: if $\Omega\subset \RR^n$ is a bounded Lipschitz domain and the elliptic matrix $\mathcal{A}$ satisfies the following Carleson measure condition: